yukamurata27/CSCI520-InverseKinematics/README.txt

 * Skinning (Linear blend skinning)

 Extra Features
-* Recursive subdivision for IK when the IK handle moves too far -> Please see IK.h and IK.cpp for this implementation.
+* Recursive subdivision for IK when the IK handle moves too far (Both for DLS and PI) -> Please see IK.h and IK.cpp for this implementation.
 * IK (Pseudo-inverse)
   -> Please see the solveIK function in IK.cpp.